-Unboxing the original packaging
+Unboxing the original packaging of soldering station

 The packaging was quite immaculate to the point that it was rather difficult to get to the components themselves.
 The packaging contains the base and the 6 armsi.
 It comes with a comprehensive instructions manual with pictures and describing various uses and also providing detailed instructions about how to start with the soldering smoke sucker fan.

 I had to face plenty of friction between each joint on the arms.
 So, putting together the arms was a bit of a hassle.

 The length of the arms is long enough with 295mm each.
 The grippers on the ends of each arm are as a matter of fact alligator clamps with some heat shrink over them to prevent uneasiness against anything that they are holding up.
 When I used this soldering station to solder a Tiny Whoop antenna back to its desired location, a large mark was left on the antenna.
 I wish that the clamps were not that strong or may be one can add a bit softer material to the teeth.
 It was also observed that since they bit too hard so it was always difficult in making the right adjustments.

 The joint of each arm is held strongly which can be good as well as bad.
 It is good since the arms remain where you put them always even if you apply little amount of load.
 The disadvantage is that they are not easy to locate with precision.
 It takes the user some effort to ensure that they are placed at the desired position.